This healthy blueberry banana spinach smoothie recipe packs in fiber and healthy fats with fresh baby spinach, Greek yogurt, and chia seeds.

 - Chia seeds - According to the Harvard School of Public Health, one tablespoon of chia seeds contains about 2 grams of protein, 5.5 grams of fiber, and omega-3 fatty acids.
 In fact, they are the richest plant source of omega-3s.

-- Baby spinach - Baby spinach is harvested earlier that mature, full leaf spinach.
+- Baby spinach - This recipe calls for fresh spinach.
+Baby spinach is harvested earlier that mature, full leaf spinach.
 Baby spinach is more tender and sweeter in flavor.

 - Ripe banana - Use fresh or frozen banana.
 If using both frozen blueberries and frozen banana, ice may not be necessary.